enuwa/Smart-Irrigation-Management-System-/README.md

 20-21	- References
 22-24    	- Appendices

+ Belbin Role :Project Coordinator
+ Name:  Samuel Emokpae
+ Technical Skills: Proficient in front-end development React Native, C# and .NET framework, Github agile development team With just few days of interaction, he was able to get a good understanding of each members capabilities and  confidently delegate  responsibilities accordingly.
+ Strength: He  also puts emphasis  on clarifying our project goals  so that we are on the right track .MSc.Big Data Analytics

+ Name             Belbin Role      Technical Skills       Strength Belbin Role: Complete Finisher
+Name : Nasser Mohammed

+ Technical Skills: Highly skilled Visualization Expert, possess  extensive experience working with the .Net framework, delivers impactful visualizations that facilitate informed decision-making
+Strength: I have an analytical  mindset which comes from my background in MSC.
+Big Data Analytics, I am  able to quickly identify strengths,weakness and rectify errors  in our project  and suggest  recommendations.

+Belbin Role: Implementer
+Name :James Alexander

+Technical Skills : Proficient in .Net framework , frontend web and mobile application development, web security expert, expert in RESTful APIs
+Strength: I am able to work in a systematic and organised manner, with a strong ability of turning ideas into actions.
+I strive to look for practical solutions that can be implemented effectively.

 Optimising water use in agriculture.
 Provide recommendations through machine learning technology.
 Provide a hardware and software based solution, tailored to specific farming requirements.

 Project Overview